jarrenprocopio/Amazon-Price-Tracker-Framework/README.md

 ## Code Explanation
 - **Libraries Used**:
-  - `requests`: For sending HTTP requests to the Amazon product page.
+  - `aiohttp`: For sending HTTP requests to the Amazon product page asynchronously.
   - `BeautifulSoup` from `bs4`: For parsing HTML and extracting product data.
   - `lxml`: A parser used by BeautifulSoup for handling the HTML.